Matei87/MBlog/README.md

-# MBlog
+# mBlog

-MBlog is a MERN blog with register, login, edit options where you can share latest thoughts.
+mBlog is a MERN blog with register, login, edit options where you can share latest thoughts.

 # Built With